Language: EN

 This example:

-• Defines a contentType object that maps file extensions to MIME types to serve different file types.
+• Defines a contentType object that maps file extensions to MIME types to serve different types of files.

 • Reads the requested file from a public directory.